Teeth Straightening Options in Australia

 However, because lingual braces are located near the tongue, they can take some time to get used to and may impact on speech and eating more than regular braces, which is one of the reasons many people opt for alternative treatments.

-Clear Aligners (eg. Invisalign®)
+3. Clear Aligners

-Clear plastic aligners can provide an almost invisible alternative to fixed braces but are generally better suited to correcting for less severe orthodontic problems.
+Clear plastic aligners can provide an almost invisible alternative to fixed braces but are generally better suited to correcting less severe orthodontic problems.
 Clear aligners are removable and virtually invisible, but if they’re not worn consistently or are removed from the mouth too often the treatment will not work.

 Traditional metal braces are still the most common type of braces used for kids and teens, but they’re also an option for adults, particularly those who are on a tighter budget.

-With this type of treatment, small metal brackets are attached to the teeth and are then connected with a thin wire, which is adjusted or changed at regular intervals to gradually straighten your teeth and correct your bite – making them a very effective and reliable treatment option.
+With this type of treatment, small metal brackets are attached to the teeth and are then connected with a thin wire, which is adjusted or changed at regular intervals to gradually align your teeth and correct your bite – making them a very effective and reliable treatment option.
 Modern metal braces are much smaller and more comfortable than ever before.
 In younger patients, you’ll often see them jazzed up with colourful elastic modules to make the fun and fashionable!

-How to straighten teeth without braces
+How to straighten teeth without braces?

 While there are alternative treatment options available if you’re looking for ways to correct your smile without braces, they may not be suited to everybody.
 It is always best to discuss the best treatment options for your smile when you make an appointment with your local specialist orthodontist.